tensorbase/tensorbase.github.io/_posts/2021-01-08-eng_rust_tips_1.md

 The advantage of unit test is that you use every swiss knifes in your toolbox with a right engineering style(no any adhoc setup).

-For example, I enable the native debugging to the test to see what I have in kinds of proc macro syntax objects, like TokenStream here just by one click in RA:
+For example, I enable the live debugging to the test to see what I have in kinds of proc macro syntax objects, like TokenStream here just by one click in RA:

 <div>
 <img class="center_img_wider" src="/img/eng_rust_tips_1/proc_marco_unit_test.png"/>